 in Sri Lanka we ate stew made from jackfruit.
 It was very tasty but heavy on the stomach.
 Jackfruit in Asia is often used as a meat substitute.

-K – Kiwi Fruit or Chinese Gooseberry
+K – Kiwi Fruit

 The name Kiwi was a marketing invention of the NewZealanders in the late twentieth century who were the first to cultivate the Chinese Gooseberry commercially.
 They were gathered wild in their native China at that time.
 It finds its place in this list because now at least 50% of world cultivation again now comes from China.